 - If you are unable to pay your invoice within the required time, contact us to make a suitable payment arrangement.

 - The invoice should be paid within 10 weeks / 3 months.
-If this is not manageable, an income and expenditure form will be sent for you to complete and you will be asked to provide evidence of your outgoings
+If this cannot be done, an income and expenditure form will be sent for you to complete.
+Note: You will be asked to provide evidence of your outgoings

 Invoices can be paid online, using a debit or credit card.
 This service is available 24 hours a day, see: online payments .